alternatingcurrents/my-notes/content/Straight Roads and Other Ghosts.md

-*This essay was written in response to the exhibition “Shyness of the Crowns”, that was curated by Beatriz Alonso.
-The exhibition was shown in museum Frac Lorraine in Metz, France, among other places.
-The essay will be published later this year, along with other responses in writing to the exhibition.
-Thank you: Matthew Stadler*
+*This essay was commissioned by Beatriz Alonso, in response to her exhibition [Shyness of The Crown](https://www.fraclorraine.org/ancien-site/en/voyagez/autres/528.html) in museum Frac Lorraine in Metz, France.
+Thank you, Matthew Stadler, for your editorial support and guidance.*

 # Straight Roads and Other Ghosts